 2.2.
 The graphical materials can be submitted electronically in the .ai, .pdf, .eps or .jpg format, or in a different form based on the previous approval of the Supplier with a minimum resolution of 300 dpi in the scale of 1:1 for the real dimensions of printing.

 2.3.
 The preview of placing the graphics on the apparel can be submitted electronically in the .jpg or .pdf formats.
 If the Customer does not specify in writing or graphically how the design should be placed on the apparel in centimetres or millimetres, the Supplier shall place the design on the apparel based on his judgement and standards so that the outcome is visually as satisfactory as possible.
+It is necessary to take into account the possible offset of the print in the range of +/- 2 cm along the X and Y axes.
+Possible deviations in the specified range shall not be considered a defect of the final product.

 2.4.
 If the data in the Customer’s request provide sufficient information to prepare the quotation, the Supplier shall prepare and send the “Price Quotation” to the Customer.
 The Price Quotation shall be sent by e-mail to the desired e-mail address.
 The Price Quotation shall include information that the contract is governed by these Business Conditions.
 The expiry date of the offer is specified in the Price Quotation as well.